Planaxis sulcatus

-Planaxis sulcatus, common name the tropical periwinkle, is a species of sea snail, a marine gastropod mollusk in the family Planaxidae.
+Planaxis sulcatus, common name the tropical periwinkle, is a species of sea snail, a marine gastropod mollusc in the family Planaxidae.

 Distribution

 This marine species occurs in the Red Sea and in the Indian Ocean off Mozambique, Kenya, Madagascar, Tanzania and off Mauritius, Chagos, Aldabra and the Mascarene Basin.
 It is also found off the Pakistani coast, specially Sonmiani Bay (Miani hor).

 Description

 The size of the shell varies between 13 mm and 35 mm.

 Ecology

 Parasites of Planaxis sulcatus include trematode Lobatostoma manteri.